kawfee/Battleships/README.md

 ---

 ### To install the battleships project:
-- Download this repo to a Linux computer (matt, lab machine, or personal).
+- Download this repo to a relatively recent Linux computer (at Taylor University: matt, lab machine, or personal).
 - `cd` into the main project directory.
 - Run `make all` to make the controller code and all players.
     - You should only need to do this once, or after a `make clean`.